whan4/Basic-SMART-pred/README.md

 ```
 ### R markdown pipeline

+If you want to reproduce the result in our paper, please load _air_paper_results.rds_, _varimp_results.rds_ and use pipeline.rmd to get specific result.

 1. Open R and set working directory
 2. Run the whole pipeline or specific code trunck